-But along the way I learned that it (thank goodness) doesn’t have to be stressful or overwhelming and that (thank goodness x2) there are ways to save money, manage your budget, and even cut corners without looking or feeling like you’re losing any part of your dream wedding.
-Unfortunately I don’t have any magical suggestions up my sleeve (like where to find designer gowns for under five hundred dollars or how to convince your caterer to just throw in the cake for free) but I do have some general tips that might make looking at your budget and putting together the perfect day a little less intimidating.
+But along the way I learned that planning a wedding doesn’t have to be stressful or overwhelming and that there are ways to save money, manage your budget, and even cut corners without looking or feeling like you’re losing any part of your dream wedding.
+I don’t have any magical suggestions up my sleeve (like where to find designer gowns for under five hundred dollars or how to convince your caterer to just throw in the cake for free), but I do have some general tips that might make looking at your budget and putting together the perfect day a little less intimidating.

-1. Get creative.
-You probably know what you want when it comes to your wedding - but do you know how you’re going to get there?
+You probably know what you want when it comes to your wedding, but do you know how you’re going to get there?
 Big-picture creativity can save you time and heartache.
 For example, working on a tight budget and wanting to invite everyone you know to the celebration doesn’t have to mean spending all your money on food to feed the throng.
-A cocktail hour styled reception is one option for cutting costs - as well as a fun change of pace from the traditional wedding reception format.
+A cocktail hour style reception is one option for cutting costs, and it can also be a fun change of pace from the traditional wedding reception format.

-2. DIY.
 When it comes to weddings, do it yourself projects almost always cut the cost.
-For our wedding, Shayne and I designed our own invitations and had them printed on our own through a local shop.
+For our wedding, my husband and I designed our own invitations and had them printed on our own through a local shop.
 The result?
-We ultimately bought our invitations, envelopes and postage for about twenty percent of what it would have cost us to order them online or have someone design them for us.
+We ultimately bought our invitations, envelopes, and postage for about twenty percent of what it would have cost us to order them online or have someone design them for us.

-There is absolutely no reason that your budget - large or small - should make you feel restricted from having your wedding look just the way you want it to.
-In fact, the only thing your budget should do is help you really and truly make your day your own.
-Which, along with your vows, is definitely something to celebrate!
+There is absolutely no reason that your budget (large or small) should make you feel restricted from having your wedding look just the way you want it to.
+Looking for more practical wedding planning advice?
+Try these articles.